-Beef Yaki Udon is a quick meal, perfect any night of the week!
-Juicy beef pieces, saucy noodles and crispy vegetables make this recipe a home run!
+Beef Yaki Udon is a quick and easy recipe, perfect any night of the week!
+Juicy beef pieces, saucy noodles, a slick savory sauce and crispy vegetables make this dish a home run!
 This yaki udon with beef will be on the table in less than 15 mins!

 🤍 Recipe Highlights